 Each year, La MaMa’s Squirts gathers the most exciting voices from New York City’s queer performance world, across the generations.
-This year, Squirts puts a heavy concentration into the drag and nightlife scenes of the 90s into now.

 A note from the curator: A few months ago , I got into a lengthy argument with a friend and curator who claimed that drag is not art, which happened right around the same time as the drag ban took effect in Tennessee, and continuous legislation has been pushed that criminalizes drag artists and trans and gnc people.
 As a drag and nightlife artist myself, who has incorporated drag into my performance and life long before I started doing drag shows, I have often found the lack of institutional/art world support for drag to be baffling, especially when drag encompasses so many different forms of art into one.